Fourth Syrian red crescent worker shot dead

-BEIRUT A Red Crescent volunteer was shot dead on first aid duty in Syria, his organization said on Saturday, the fourth local aid worker to be killed as unrest grows increasingly bloody.
+BEIRUT A Red Crescent volunteer was shot dead on first aid duty in Syria, his organisation said on Saturday, the fourth local aid worker to be killed as unrest grows increasingly bloody.

 Bashar al-Youssef, 23, was shot in the head on Friday while wearing a uniform clearly marked with the Syrian Arab Red Crescent emblem, the SARC said in a statement.